 To generate samples from the data distribution $Q_0$, the idea of DDPM is to design a reverse process in which each reverse sampling step well approximates the corresponding forward step.
-To achieve this, the conditional {\em mean} of the true reverse process is designed to match the posterior mean at each step.
-In this section, we propose a new {\bf accelerated} sampler along with a new covariance estimator, in which both the conditional \textit{mean and covariance} of the reverse process match the corresponding posterior quantities at each step.
+Below, we propose a new {\bf accelerated} sampler along with a new variance estimator, in which both the conditional \textit{mean and variance} of the reverse process match the corresponding posterior quantities.